Editorial Style Guide

 compose, comprise, constitute

-Course names should be capitalized, with no quotes or italics: Introduction to Biology.
+Course titles should be capitalized, with no quotes or italics: Introduction to Biology.

-Use an en-dash (option-hyphen on Macintosh; Alt + 0150 on PC); between numbers or dates.
+Use an en dash (option-hyphen on Macintosh; Alt + 0150 on PC) to indicate a range between numbers or dates.
 No spaces appear before or after an en dash.

 - The test will be held Feb.
 4–8.